CWRU-EECS301-F17/syllabus/Lectures/Lecture02/Slides/PITCHME.md

 	* Verilog is more flexible for generating simulation models
 	* Verilog is more succinct, whereas VHDL is verbose

 #HSLIDE

-## Good Coding Practice

-* One module definition per file
-* Include comment header block for each module
-	* Example: See any Lab Assignment module file
-* Name of file should match name of module
+### Modular Design

+* Partition design into small functional blocks
+* Easier code reuse and refactoring
-* Prefix the filename of grouped modules
+* Enables unit-testing of modules
-	* Example: `CLS_Scanner_Module.v`
+* Well supported by both Verilog and VHDL

 #HSLIDE